steffenlem/ECI-Projekt-Predictor/README.md

 --train <filepath>  Path to the training file
 --input <filepath>  Path to the input file
 --output <filepath> Path to the output file

+Example for running with the test_input_easy.txt:
+Go to "Run > Run...", "Edit Configurations...", then add this to the "Parameters" field:
+--input "data\test_input_easy.txt"